 Libraries are pieces of code provided by a console company (Sony, Microsoft) that let developers implement functions or graphical and sound effects in their games without having to program them all from scratch.
 In the PlayStation’s case, for instance, Sony prefers that developers not access all the systems hardware directly, but instead use the provided libraries to gain functionality.
 Think of the libraries as a layer that sits between the physical hardware and the upper levels of the game’s code – kind of an interface between the two.

-Milestones form agreed review points for the publisher (in these cases SEGA) and developer to sit down and assess the progress of a project.
+Milestones form agreed review points for the publisher and developer to sit down and assess the progress of a project.
 The publisher will usually tie payments to the developer on acceptance of the agreed milestones.
 See 1st Playable, Alpha, Beta, Release Candidate, Submission and Master below.

 At this stage, the games technology, key features and gameplay are viewable in at least one section of the game.
 The remaining milestone dates and objectives need to be agreed.

 The product should be playable from start to finish; the AI and controls also need to be fully functional.
 Some placeholder elements, e.g. FMV are allowed, QA testing will begin, they need to ensure a test plan has been started, 1st compatibility run has occurred.
 The 1st TCR/TRC checks have occurred and that manual functionality has occurred.

 The game at this stage needs to be fully functional and content complete, this includes the levels, AI and FMV.
 It needs to be completely playable in each difficulty setting.